BhallaLab/moose-core/WindowsBuild.md

 ```

 ## Requirements

+You need to use Windows cmd shell (not powershell) for the following:

 * Install either MS Visual Studio 2015 or newer or MS Visual Studio Build Tools.
   Add path to this folder in your PATH variable
 * Install git for Windows